Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Samaria Gorge in Crete

-There are a lot of reasons to visit Samaria the regular way because it is truly one of the most spectacular gorges in Europe.
+There are many reasons to visit Samaria following the regular path because it is one of Europe’s most spectacular gorges.
 The whole 5 to 7-hour hike is worth every step of it.
 However, I do recommend the lazy way (starting from the bottom near the village of Agia Roumeli) in these cases:

 – You’re not super-fit (or not fit at all), you don’t enjoy walking, you don’t have the right shoes, or you get tired easily.

-– You want to do Samaria with small kids, carrying a toddler on your shoulders for the last 4 hours of the wall is NOT fun!
-(Strollers are a no-no).
+– You want to do Samaria with small kids, carrying a toddler on your shoulders for the last four hours of the wall is NOT fun!
+(Strollers are a no-no)

 – Your knees are in a pitiful state.
-The first hour or so will be a steep descent that you should not attempt if you have bad joints.
-Knees do suffer the strain you will be putting on them and the rest of that hike will be painful.
-If your knees are so-so (like mine) use a walking cane and make frequent stops.
+The first hour or so will be a steep descent, and you should not attempt it if you have bad joints.
+Knees do suffer the strain you will be putting on them, and the rest of that hike will be painful.
+If your knees are so-so (like mine), use a walking cane and make frequent stops.

 Can I walk Samaria with the kids?